Winterwell Associates Ltd: Standard Terms and Conditions

 4. In the event that required materials are not supplied by the Client in a timely manner, Winterwell may use substitute materials and adjust the specification as necessary in order to fulfil the contract as far as is reasonably possible, provided Winterwell acts in good faith on the Client's behalf and keeps the Client informed in advance.
 If such action results in extra expenses (not to exceed half the value of the original contract), the Client shall pay these.

-5. In the event that required materials are not supplied by the Client in a timely manner, Winterwell may choose to terminate the contract.
+5. If required materials are not supplied by the Client in a timely manner, Winterwell may choose to terminate the contract.
 This will only be done after first attempting to resolve the issue with the client.
-In this case the Client shall be liable for cancellation fees (as set out in clause 11) as if the Client had cancelled.
+In this case the Client shall be liable for cancellation fees (as set out in clause 12) as if the Client had cancelled.

 6. Conflict of Interest